-The district participates in a variety of federal programs and receives funding (“Awards”) through those programs.
-All district representatives will comply with all regulatory guidance and laws applicable to the individual programs.
+The technology center participates in a variety of federal programs and receives funding (“Awards”) through those programs.
+All technology center representatives will comply with all regulatory guidance and laws applicable to the individual programs.

-The district will regularly monitor its compliance efforts and make appropriate information available to the federal awarding agency (“FAA”), state pass-through entity (“State Entity”), inspectors general, and/or US comptroller.
+The technology center will regularly monitor its compliance efforts and make appropriate information available to the federal awarding agency (“FAA”), state pass-through entity (“State Entity”), inspectors general, and/or US comptroller.
 The district will make required performance reports using OMB approved information collections reports.

-If the district expends $750,000 or more in federal awards during the fiscal year, it will have an audit conducted.
+If the technology center expends $750,000 or more in federal awards during the fiscal year, it will have an audit conducted.

 Employees who are paid with Award funds – in whole or in part - must maintain adequate records documenting the time spent performing each set of duties so that their compensation can be correctly allocated to the Award.
 2 C.F.R. § 200.430

 The technology center will follow its standard travel reimbursement and professional development policies and procedures when spending Award funds, except when a federal requirement is more stringent, in which case the district will adhere to the more stringent requirement.
 Any travel, conference / professional development participation and expenses will be reasonable, necessary, and related to the federal program tied to the Award.

 Conflict of Interest / Mandatory Disclosure Regarding Contracting

 The technology center will make written disclosure of any potential conflict of interest to the FAA or State Entity in accordance with the FAA’s policy.